solodon4/Mach7/README.md

 Known bugs and limitations
 --------------------------

+The library is not yet suitable for multi-threaded environment.
+Lock-free version of vtbl-map is in the works.

-The following files crash GCC 4.4.5 on my Fedora 13 box.
+The following files crash GCC 4.4.5 on my Fedora 13 box:
+    extractor.cpp, shape2.cpp, shape4.cpp, shape5.cpp, shape6.cpp, shape.cpp, numbers.cpp, category.cpp, exp.cpp
 If they do on yours too, just delete them, they are all test cases anyways.
- - extractor.cpp
- - shape2.cpp
- - shape4.cpp
- - shape5.cpp
- - shape6.cpp
- - shape.cpp
- - numbers.cpp
- - category.cpp
- - exp.cpp

 Publications
 ------------